Tools of the Trade

 If you take my advice and buy a long net pole so it can be used as a walking stick, you will find the pole becomes very slippery when wet which can lead to a fall if you are using it for support.
 What you need is a good rubber grip.
 After struggling with some inadequate solutions, I recently found the Regrip which is perfect.
 Unlike others I tried, this is incredibly easy to put on, stays put, looks neat and provides a great grip.
 The linked size fits Bioquip poles perfectly.

 It has been hard for me to find good footwear for odonate work.
 This is because you have to wade into water and mud to find and photograph most odonates.
 Rubber boots or waders are awefully hot to wear when odes are active.
 Therefore, most people give up trying to keep their feet dry and do what fisherman call "wet wading".
 For this purpose, you want shoes that drain and dry quickly.
 Avoid any kind of waterproofing like GorTex because this will prevent water from draining once it gets in.
 Sneakers are okay but they don't hold up, provide much support or do much to keep sand and gravel out.
 I have tried shoes designed for fisherman to use when wet wading, but I haven't found any that are very comfortable for long walks.
 Hiking boots would solve that problem, but most don't drain or dry very well.
 However, an exception to this is a shoe that a strongly recommend called the Merrell MOAB 2 Ventilator.
 This is a very comfortable, light weight, very breatheable hiking boot.
 It is popular among canoists who, like ode enthusiasts, are in and out of the water all the time.
 The shoes are sort of hybrid between a sneaker and a hiking boot.
 They have extensive mesh panels that allow them to fill with water when you step into the water and drain when you step out.
 The mesh is very fine and does a good job keeping dirt and sand out of your shoes.
 Unlike shoes with small drain holes, the mesh panels don't clog as easily.
 The only drawbacks are they don't dry out as quickly as I would like and they get somewhat stiff when they dry after being wet.
+They also tend to shrink a little after being dried multiple times so go a little larger than your normal size.
 Overall, they are very comfortable, reasonably priced and I think they are a great shoe for odonate enthusiasts.

 For along time, there was no way to keep track of all your sightings online.
 That changed with the recent massive upgrade to Odonata Central in March 2020.
 This website now allows you to enter all your odonate observations online and keeps track of all your lists.
 You are also contributing your sightings a citizen science project, so this is a great way to go.
 For those familiar with eBird, it is the same idea but the options for producing personal lists are much more extensive.